tt-viic/tt-viic/README.md

 <h1 align = "center">about me</h1>

-My name is Víctor, however you will find me in the bast majority of social media websites as **viic**.
+My name is Víctor, however you will find me in the bast majority of social media websites as **viic**.<br>

-I am currently studying hardly pentesting, C++ and Golang.
+I am currently studying hardly pentesting, C++ and Golang.<br>
 I would be really enthusiastic if you would like me to work in any of your projects, to contact me send me an e-mail to viic@tutanota.com!